canada-ca/canada-ca.github.io/_drafts/2018-02-07-Visit-Canada-Optimization.markdown

 Last January the IRCC Web team made it a priority to fix this task before a change to the eTA requirements came into effect in May which would have added to the confusion.
 The TBS Digital Transformation Office offered to help out.

-We could write a whole article on the different methods of usability testing we employed to study this issue.
-For now, please accept that we ran hundreds of people through these tasks to find out where and how they were struggling.
-Here are some of the most prominent issues we uncovered, along with the what we did to address them.
+We will write a separate post on the extensive usability testing done for this project.
+For now, please accept that we ran hundreds of people through these tasks to find out how and why they were struggling.
+Here are some of the most prominent issues we uncovered.

 <ul>
 <li>the wizard that guides people through the task works better than the block of text</li>